Lipsiusm/SteamBot/README.md

 # SteamBot
-A bot that posts steam sales to my discord
+A script that posts steam sales to my own discord, as well as my other warcraft discord.
+Offers USD and CDN prices.